joshp23/YOURLS-Compliance/README.md

 By Josh Panter [Unfettered](https://unfettered.net).
 See it in action at [0=2](https://0eq2.com/) - An Unfettered URL Shortening Service

-Compliance is designed to address link complaints from 3rd parties.
-Compliance implements a flag-list which can be updated via the admin interface or via an optional public report-page.
-This allows any visitor to complain about a potentially abusive URL which is then marked in the admin section, and future visitors are given the option to either continue through or avoid the link at their discretion.
+Compliance is designed to address link complaints from 3rd parties by implementing a flag-list which can be updated via the admin interface or via an optional public report-page.
+This allows any visitor to complain about a potentially abusive URL, which is then marked in the admin section and all future visitors are given the option to either continue through or avoid the link at their discretion.

+Compliance has seamless integration with the [Snapshot](https://github.com/joshp23/YOURLS-Snapshot) Visual Preview plugin.
+If Snapshot is installed, properly configured, and enabled, then Compliance will attempt to present a snapshot image of the flagged website upon interception.

 Compliance is highly customizable.
 You can set the following options in the admin section of YOURLS: